Defectors open Saudi-funded golf series amid pomp, fractures - WHIZ News

 On a course just outside north London, the band dressed as imitation infantrymen were there to proclaim the arrival of Dustin Johnson and Phil Mickelson, two of the stars enticed from the PGA Tour to potentially earn hundreds of millions of dollars on the LIV Golf series.

-At the same time, Thursday’s message from the PGA Tour was being delivered — go off.
-To all the golfers who defected to the renegade series, they now face banishment from future tour events.
+At the same time, the message Thursday from the PGA Tour was being delivered — go off.
+To all the players who defected to the renegade series, they now face banishment from future tour events.
 Johnson had already given up his PGA membership, but Mickelson is not ready to.

 The fury of LIV Golf — a product of the Saudi sovereign wealth fund — was clear, calling the PGA Tour “vindictive” with a decision that will only deepen the divides.
 There were no signs of the Saudi backing across the Centurion Club, nor any sponsor branding.